Juvenile Defense Attorney Miami

 More importantly, if your child is facing being charged as an adult, it becomes doubly important to move forward with an aggressive and devoted legal counsel to present a strong defense.
 If your child’s future is at stake, don’t delay contacting our office for legal help.

-Contact The Law Offices of Eric M. Matheny, P.A. today to schedule a FREE case evaluation with our juvenile crimes lawyer in Miami-Dade County!
+Contact The Law Offices of Eric M. Matheny, P.A. today to schedule a FREE case evaluation with our juvenile defense lawyer in Miami-Dade County!

 Client Testimonials